williamthe5thc/vr_interview_system/docs/state_management_documentation.md

 ## Title and Overview

 The State Management component of the VR Interview System is responsible for maintaining and controlling the conversation state for each user session.
 It implements a state machine pattern that ensures orderly progression through the interview process.
 The state manager tracks the current state of each session, validates state transitions, prevents invalid state changes, and communicates state updates to clients.
-It includes mechanisms to prevent deadlocks and handle error recovery.
+It includes mechanisms to prevent deadlocks and handle error recovery with sophisticated fallback strategies.

 ## Architecture